sergiomartins8/qa-jobs-in-portugal/docs/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to qa-vacancies-in-portugal.
+The following is a set of guidelines for contributing to qa-jobs-in-portugal.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table of contents